Louei-l/analytics-portfolio/README.md

 str(hr_steps_df)
 ```

-Looking at the below output we can notice that the "ActivityDate",  "SleepDay columns are in a wrong format which is "chr".
+Looking at the below output we can notice that the "ActivityDate",  "SleepDay" and "ActivityHour" columns are in a wrong format which is "chr".
 Normaly it should be in date format.

 ![wrong date format](/assets/img/Activity1PNG.PNG)

 ![wrong date format](/assets/img/Sleep1.PNG)

 ![wrong date format](/assets/img/hour.PNG)

 Now I will proceed to converting these columns from chr format to date format and split them into weekeday.
 I have also removed the 12:00:00 AM time stamp from sleep dataframe as we do not need it.
+However for the hourly steps I will need the horly data so I will split the data into Date and Hour colums

 ```R
 activity_df$ActivityDate = as.Date(activity_df$ActivityDate, format="%m/%d/%Y")